Northern Right Whale Dolphin

-Northern right whale dolphins can dive for up to 6 minutes to feed on small fish (e.g., hake and lanternfish) and cephalopods (such as squid and octopi) in deep waters.
+Northern right whale dolphins can dive for up to six minutes to feed on small fish (e.g., hake and lanternfish) and cephalopods (such as squid and octopi) in deep waters.
 They have 37 to 54 pairs of small, cone-shaped teeth in each jaw.

-Northern right whale dolphins are found in deep, cold and warm temperate waters from the outer continental shelf to oceanic regions throughout the North Pacific Ocean, between 30° north and 50° north.
+Northern right whale dolphins are found in deep, cold and warm temperate waters from the outer continental shelf to oceanic regions throughout the North Pacific Ocean, between 30° north and 50° North.
 Their range includes the waters of western North America (northern Baja California to the Gulf of Alaska), Russia (Kamchatka), and Japan.
 They prefer water colder than 66° Fahrenheit and usually inhabit areas over the continental shelf (the edge of a continent below the ocean’s surface).
 They may occur in deep water close to the coast where there are submarine canyons and other features.

 The distribution of northern right whale dolphins varies with the seasons.
 They usually migrate within their habitat as the water temperature changes.
 The dolphins move south during the colder winter and autumn months, then return north during the warmer spring and summer months.

 Northern right whale dolphins live for 42 years or longer.
 Males and females become sexually mature around ten years of age.
 Females are pregnant for about one year and give birth to a single calf, usually during the summer.
 For females, there is a minimum of 2 years between each birth.